so1ve/vue.ts/README.md

 - [@vue.ts/complex-types](./packages/complex-types) - Use @vue/language-core to support complex types for Vue Macros.
 - [@vue.ts/tsx-auto-props](./packages/tsx-auto-props) - Add props for your tsx components automatically.

+## Notes

+Due to upstream limitations, vue.ts doesn't support tsconfig references.
+Please either point to something like `tsconfig.app.json`(vite template) or a base `tsconfig.build.json` that includes all necessary options.

 ## 📝 License

 [MIT](./LICENSE).
 Made with ❤️ by [Ray](https://github.com/so1ve)